seqcode/Bichrom/README.md

 To view help:
 python train.py --help

 Required arguments:

-    'train_path': Directory + prefix for the training data The training data contains three files: prefix + '.seq', prefix + '.chromtracks', prefix + '.labels' These three file types are discussed in detail in the section Input Data
+train_path': Directory + prefix for the training data
+             The training data contains three files: prefix + '.seq', prefix + '.chromtracks', prefix + '.labels'
+             These three file types are discussed in detail in the section Input Data
 'val_path'  : Directory + prefix for the validation data.
 'test_path' : Directory + prefix for the validation data.
-    'no_of_chrom_tracks' : The number of chromatin experiments used (Note: this does not include replicates; for each experiment; eg. ATAC-seq, the replicates must be merged prior to Bichrom application, more detains in the section Input Data).
+'no_of_chrom_tracks' : The number of chromatin experiments used (Note: this does not include replicates;
+                       for each experiment; eg. ATAC-seq, the replicates must be merged prior to Bichrom application, more detains in the section Input Data).
 'out' : An output directory where Bichrom results will be stored.

 ### Input Datasets
 The model requires three files for training: